 Weddings make up 80 per cent of their caterings, with couples coming from all over Europe to tie the knot here.
 Finca Catering takes care of everything, except the legal paperwork, collaborating as necessary with trusted services, such as a wedding planner, florist, and others.

 Stefan describes his cuisine as “fresh and Mediterranean-style, with my own flavour.
 It really smells and tastes like summer – most of our business is in the summer.”
 What do they do in winter?
 “Prepare for the summer!
 We are always dealing with email enquiries.”

-How do they make their business stand out in a competitive market?
+How do they make their catering business stand out in Mallorca’s competitive market?
 “I think it’s because we combine local products and authentic natural Mediterranean flavours, with a gourmet touch,” says Carol.
 “It’s not nouvelle cuisine.
 Our customers are high level and eat out in high-quality restaurants in places like Germany and London.
 They want something different here, but still exquisite.”

 The Boss and I have several times tried Stefan’s excellent paellas.
 “They are also popular among the mallorquín people,” he tells me.
 “They say to me, how is it possible that a German makes a paella better than we do?”

 Finca Catering enjoys a lot of repeat business: some clients have used their services up to 10 times over the years for birthday and anniversary parties.
 As well as weddings and other celebration parties, they handle corporate catering for events such as inaugurations.
 Their biggest event – the opening of the Mallorca Film Academy – was for 500 people.